hpaulkeeler/detcov/README.md

 # detschedule
-Determinantal scheduling in wireless networks (in MATLAB or Python).
+Determinantal scheduling for wireless networks implemented in both MATLAB and Python.

 We propose a new class of algorithms for randomly scheduling wireless network.
-The idea is to use (discrete) determinantal point processes (subsets) to randomly schedule medium access for subsets of transmitters and receivers.
+The idea is to use (discrete) determinantal point processes, which can be interpreted as subsets, to randomly schedule medium access for transmitters and receivers.
 This approach can be seen as a natural extension of the (spatial) Aloha scheme, which schedules transmissions independently.

-For a demonstration of a determinantal process, run the (self-contained) files DemoDetPoisson.m or DemoDetPoisson.py to simulate or sample a single determinantally-thinned Poisson point process.
+For a demonstration of a determinantal point process, run the (self-contained) files DemoDetPoisson.m or DemoDetPoisson.py to simulate or sample a single determinantally-thinned Poisson point process.

 # Papers
 Some of the code  was used to generate results for published papers.